-At Drake, we offer financial aid that is designed to reward your academic achievement or talent in fine arts or athletics, and also to help meet your family’s level of financial need.
+Drake offers financial assistance that is designed to reward your academic achievement or abilities in the fine arts or athletics, as well as to help meet a portion of your family’s level of financial need.
 You may find that you qualify for both merit-based and financial need-based awards.
-We make every effort to provide the most complete financial aid package to you in your first award notice.

 Below are examples of federal grants that can be incorporated into a financial aid package.
 To apply, you must complete a Free Application for Federal Student Aid (FAFSA).